nebula-plugins/nebula-archrules-plugin/README.md

 }
 ```

-You will also need to create a file at `src/archRules/resources/META-INF/services/com.netflix.nebula.archrules.core.ArchRulesService` and add the fully qualified name of your rules class to that file.

 When authoring rules about the usage of your own library code, it is recommended to colocate your rules library in the
 same project as the library code.
 The ArchRules plugin will publish the rules in a separate Jar, and the Runner plugin
 will select that jar for running rules, but these rule classes will not end up in the runtime classpath.